 Now is the time to double-check yourself and be clear that everyone is one the same page.
 The last thing you want is head to a lawyer and find that your co-founders have no idea what’s going on.

 Owners are often able to put simple founders’ agreements together on their own.
 However, in more complicated situations, it can be wise to consult a startup lawyer.
-They’ll help you understand if your founders’ agreement is lacking anything, what might be wrong with the template you used (or the changes you made), and what could bite you down the road.
+They’ll help you understand if it is lacking anything, what might be wrong with the template you used (or the changes you made), and what could bite you down the road.
 They’ll make sure that your founders’ agreement will pass muster in court.

 Lawyers aren’t free, of course, but it’s well worth shelling out some of your business capital to insure yourself and your company against some easily preventable mistakes.
 Defer to the professionals in this case, because they’ll be the ones involved if something serious happens later on.

 Once your lawyer looked over the founders’ agreement, you might want to send it around to a few trusted entrepreneurial friends.
 If you or your co-founders feel uncomfortable with sharing compensation and equity, you can always black-out those sections.
 Often, another small business owner’s personal experience can help you predict some cases that a lawyer might not have seen.
 Make any changes you need to make based on everyone’s advice, and sit on your decisions for a bit to see how they settle.